 These two wolves frolic in their Discovery Center habitat.
 The wolves here have established their traditional pack ranking of Alpha male and female and other subsequent rankings. -Photo by Steve Giordano.

-George Bumann, naturalist and sculptor who works as a guide and educator with the Yellowstone Association Institute, greeted us.
+George Bumann, naturalist and sculptor who works as a guide and educator with the Yellowstone Forever Institute, greeted us.
 He handed out our boxed breakfasts, piled us into his van and proceeded to drive us in the dark along a snow-packed road to the Lamar Valley where wolves are known to howl and appear to those brave enough to brave the pre-dawn cold.
 Although we were visiting during the winter, guided tours and accessibility to the Valley for wolf sightings are year-round opportunities for visitors.

 |Each wolf at the Discovery Center has a name, a personality